Mille Lacs Indian Reservation: Education

 The tribal school is Nay Ah Shing School, with the Abinoojiiyag School (Nay Ah Shing Lower School) and Nay Ah Shing Upper School at the Vineland Campus, and Pine Grove Academy at the Lake Lena Campus.

 In East Lake, the tribe operates Minisinaakwaang Leadership Academy, a Minnesota charter school.

-Significant number of tribe's children also attend public schools in communities in and around the Inddian Reservation.
+Significant number of tribe's children also attend public schools in communities in and around the Indian Reservation.